 Kelly blogs at From Belgium With Book Love, and as you might have guessed, the blog’s name is designed to point out where she is from (Kelly says, it’s so that people would know she’s not a native speaker and forgive her, if she makes mistakes!
 Don’t worry Kelly, I’m not a native speaker either – everyone’s very nice!)
 Aside from that, she also wanted to make a word play on the James Bond title – “From Russia with Love”.
 The idea stuck!
 Kelly has very eclectic tastes and enjoys many genres.
 Currently, she’s mostly into psychological thrillers – she loves trying to figure out the plot.
 She also likes to mix things up a little – so she tries reading different genres in order to avoid a reading slump.
 She also likes horror stories, fantasy and YA and has a weak spot for fairytale retellings.
 One of her favorite authors is Sarah Pinborough.
 Behind Her Eyes simply blew her mind!
 She also loves the PC Lacey Flint series by Sharon Bolton.
 We’ve already covered that Kelly is from Belgium – namely, the Dutch speaking part of it.
 She’s married and works as a translator in an international company where she also has other administrative jobs.

 Kelly has always loved reading, and ever since she started using Goodreads and Twitter, she’s met so many wonderful bookish people.
 She realized that it doesn’t have to be a purely solitary hobby, so she started following bloggers and writing reviews on Goodreads.
 And, in a little while, her blog was born!
 So, Kelly is one of the few who knew about the community before she began blogging.
 She is in total awe of some indie publishers, for example, Orenda Books, who pour their hearts and souls into what they do.
 She loves connecting with publishers like that, as well as bloggers and other readers.
 She also says that it’s the best kind of feeling when she learns that someone has picked up a book because of her.
-So let’s see what we can pick up from Kelly’s blog – she points out this post in particular.
+So let’s see what we can pick up from Kelly’s blog here.
 You can also follow her Twitter, Instagram and Goodreads.

 ~ Shelbi @ What’s My Page Again ~